Find previous help guides for older versions of AEM, CQ, and CRX.

 Select the package and click OK.

-Once the package has been uploaded you will need to install it.
+After the package is uploaded, you install it.

 In Package Manager UI, locate the package and select Install.

-On the confirmation dialog select Install again.
-Note: the installation will take a few minutes.
+On the confirmation dialog box, select Install again.
+The installation takes a few minutes.

 In a web browser, launch the documentation page.
 Using the AEM 5.6.1 example, the URL would be: http://localhost:4502/libs/aem-docs/content/en/cq/5-6-1.html.

-If you have questions about using Experience Manager, we recommend that you reach out to our experienced community experts in the Experience Manager forums.
+If you have questions about using Experience Manager, Adobe recommends that you reach out to experienced community experts in the Experience Manager forums.